801 Elgin Street, Amarillo TX, 79118

 “Except a corn of wheat fall into the ground and die, it abideth alone.
 But if it die, it bringeth forth much fruit.
 He that loveth his life shall lose it, and he that hateth his life in this world, shall keep it unto life eternal.”[En1] “Greater love hath no man than this, that a man lay down his life for his friends.”[En2]

-The journey that has brought Jerald Finney to the point of working as a church and state lawyer with the Biblical Law Center, writing God Betrayed/Separation of Church and State: The Biblical Principles and the American Application and other books and articles in the church-state law, and finally dedicating himself to the church and state law ministry of Old Paths Baptist Church began in 1982.
+The journey that has brought Jerald Finney to the point of working as a church and state lawyer with the Biblical Law Center, writing God Betrayed/Separation of Church and State: The Biblical Principles and the American Application and other books and articles on the church-state law, helping churches organize according to God’s will began in 1982.
 He was saved and baptized and became a member of Community Baptist Church in Fort Worth, Texas in July 1982.
-Being a new Christian was exhilarating.
 Within a year of his salvation the Lord had laid it on the hearts of the members of the church to start a boy’s home.
 As a result of that calling the church stepped forward in faith and opened a home for wayward boys shortly after that.

 Finney was the lead counsel for the Biblical Law Center (“BLC”) from May, 2005 until early 2011.
 The BLC helps churches who desire to organize according to New Testament principles.
-In 2011, The Lord led him to withdraw as lead counsel and assistant director of the Biblical Law Center in order to work as an church and state law legal specialist as part of the “Church and State Law” ministry of Old Paths Baptist Church of Northfield, Minnesota.
+In 2011, The Lord led him to withdraw as lead counsel and assistant director of the Biblical Law Center in order to work as an church and state law legal specialist as part of the “Church and State Law” ministry in Minnesota where he obtained a license to practice law.
+In February 2017 he again began to work with the Biblical Law Center and in 2018 he moved to Amarillo and started the Churches Under Christ Ministry under the authority of Charity Baptist Tabernacle.
 He still has the greatest of love and respect for Dr. Greg Dixon and the Biblical Law Center and maintains close contact with Dr. Dixon.